|

 193. unemployment

-the state of being unemployed or not having a job
+the state of not having a job

 194. upheaval